asanCar/go-app-challenge/README.md

 Additionally, GKE nodes will only have private IP addresses, what ensures that cluster applications should only be reachable from the same VPC or publicly exposed via a Load Balancer.

-In future iterations we could implement these improvements

-- Disable non-default RBAC bindings in a cluster that reference the system:unauthenticated and system:authenticated groups or the system:anonymous user, to prevent usage of default insecure groups.
-- set automountServiceAccountToken=false in the Pod specification if your Pods don't need to communicate with the API server.

 ### Additional notes

 - In order to run the Terraform code it is required to have a bucket created with the name `terraform-states`.